gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 tasks.named('compileKotlin') {
     // Kotlin also depends on the result of Groovy compilation
-    // which automatically makes it depend of compileGroovy classpath += files(sourceSets.main.groovy.classesDirectory) }
+    // which automatically makes it depend on compileGroovy classpath += files(sourceSets.main.groovy.classesDirectory) }
 ```

+See [the documentation](userguide/building_java_projects.html#sec:building_jvm_lang) for more details.

 <a name="samples"></a>
 ## Downloadable Gradle Samples